totalopenstation/totalopenstation/docs/contributing/modules/main.rst

 Processing data
 ===============

-|tops| use GeoJSON as its internal processing data following the
-`RFC 7946 <https://tools.ietf.org/html/rfc7946>`_ standard. |br|
+Total Open Station use GeoJSON as its internal processing data following the `RFC 7946 <https://tools.ietf.org/html/rfc7946>`_ standard. |br|
 The library used to handle this format is
 `PyGeoif <https://github.com/cleder/pygeoif/>`_. |br|